rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 * I can remove bookmarks from my bookmark list

-* I can edit the rating and description of a bookmark in my list

 * I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated above the chosen selection

+* (Extension) I can edit the rating and description of a bookmark in my list

 ### Process